ePlanSys/eplansys/eplansys_docs/reports/epistemic_end_to_end.rst

        undone.
 Such a template is now refused, with a warning.
      - ``epistemic_bt_builder.cpp``
    * - 3
-     - An empty policy --- a goal that already holds --- rendered a childless ``Sequence``, which BehaviorTree.CPP rejects, so "nothing to do" crashed tree creation.
+     - An empty policy, a goal that already holds, rendered a childless ``Sequence``, which BehaviorTree.CPP rejects, so "nothing to do" crashed tree creation.
 It now renders ``AlwaysSuccess``.
      - ``policy_bt.cpp``